Watch Mayo Clinic cardiologists and others discuss many conditions and treatments related to cardiovascular diseases and cardiovascular surgery.

 - Heart rhythm disorders (arrhythmias).
 If you have heart rhythm disorders (arrhythmias), doctors may assess whether medical (drug) therapy, cardiac ablation, a pacemaker, ICD or other advanced treatment options may be appropriate treatments for your condition.

 Staff will follow up with you after your treatment.
-If you had a pacemaker implanted, staff will educate you about your pacemaker and modify your pacemaker functions to meet your individual needs.
+If you had a pacemaker implanted, staff will educate you about your pacemaker and modify its functions to meet your needs.

-Doctors trained in pediatric cardiology (pediatric cardiologists) treat children with heart rhythm disorders at Mayo Clinic's campus in Minnesota.
+Doctors trained in pediatric cardiology (pediatric cardiologists) treat children with heart rhythm disorders at Mayo Clinic in Rochester, Minnesota.

-The experienced doctors in the Heart Rhythm Clinic bring the perspective of clinical researchers.
-They conduct clinical research to discover new treatments and improve the care of people with heart rhythm disorders.
+The physician-scientists of the Heart Rhythm Clinic research new treatments and improve the care of people with heart rhythm disorders.
 Read more about research in the Cardiovascular Research Center.

 You may be referred by your primary doctor, or you may make an appointment without a referral.
 Not all services may be available at all locations.
-Please confirm when you request an appointment.
+Please confirm when you contact us for an appointment.